abassie/MY-twitter/README.md

     See the License for the specific language governing permissions and limitations under the License.

-    # Project 5 - *Name of App Here*
+    # Project 5 - *Twitter Extended*

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [ ] Profile page:
    - [ ] Contains the user header view
    - [ ] Contains a section with the users basic stats: # tweets, # following, # followers